How To Care For A Beard In The Cold Weather

 Winter is when you want to step up your beard care game.
-This calls for vigilant moisturizing and a couple changes to your daily routine that will optimize moisture retention.
+This calls for moisturizing and a couple changes to your daily routine that will optimize moisture retention.

 Say No To Hot Water